Sainte-Marie-du-Bois, Mayenne

 Sainte-Marie-du-Bois (/fr/) is a commune in the Mayenne department in north-western France.
 The town is near the regional park Normandie-Maine, approximately 11 km.

 The municipality covers 11.3 km^{2} and had 228 inhabitants in 2021, population density 20 inhabitants per square kilometre.
 Its population has increased by 8.5% since 1999.

+Geography

+The commune is made up of the following collection of villages and hamlets, Glandsemé, Le Boulay, La Beslinière, La Guette, Le Grand Glandsemé, La Guyonnière, Dougebert, La Drouardière, La Teyée, La Truchère, Sainte-Marie-du-Bois, Les Bouillons and Le Riolet.

+The commune is located within the Normandie-Maine Regional Natural Park.